-As a therapist, my style is warm, authentic, and collaborative.
+As a therapist, my style is intuitive, authentic, and collaborative.
 Here are a few specific modalities that inform my approach:

 AEDP (Accelerated Experiential Dynamic Psychotherapy)